Be Educated About Allergies & Asthma

 However, certain individuals develop a potentially dangerous allergic reaction, causing their bodies to release IgE (allergy antibody) in response the insect venom protein.
 Reactions to stinging insects can range from very mild to life threatening.

 Most of the time, an allergic reaction to an insect is instant, although occasionally symptoms may appear as long as two days after the sting.
 The symptoms are similar to those of food allergies, including:

 - Swelling of the throat, tongue, lips, or around the eyes

 If you have experienced signs of a potential insect venom allergy, it is important to see a specialist, such as the physicians at Advanced Allergy & Asthma Associates/Food Allergy Center of Illinois.
 We typically use venom extracts from wasps, honeybees, white-faced hornets, yellow hornets, and yellow jackets with gentle skin tests to detect your allergy.
 Unlike food allergies, insect allergies can be treated, with an amazing success rate.
 The only effective, preventive treatment for this type of allergy is Immunotherapy (allergy shots).

 Don't take chances with your health.
 If you have any condition that may be caused or exacerbated by an allergy, call us at (847) 888-8802 and schedule an appointment.
-Our offices are conveniently located in Elgin, Crystal Lake, and Lake Barrington.
+Our offices are conveniently located in Elgin and Crystal Lake.

 Living with allergies isn't easy, but we can help.
 Simply attaining an accurate diagnosis can be immensely helpful, allowing you to avoid potential triggers.
 Many allergies are now treatable with safe, highly effective options such as immunotherapy.
 Additionally, simple changes in lifestyle can sometimes make a big difference in your health.